Alemi7523/Alemi7523.github.io/index.md

-Put all EVs on Atack and Speed (hopefully perfect IVs on those two too, use the training rooms on Gearen Lab to easily train the EVs), and the nature Adamant to max attack (use a mint to get it easily).
-Level it up to the cap, equip Blackglasses and go to fight.
+Put all EVs on Atack and Speed (hopefully perfect IVs on those two too, use the training rooms on Gearen Lab to easily train the EVs), and the nature Adamant to max attack (use a mint to get it easily), Level it up to the cap, equip Blackglasses and go to fight.

 Sucker Punch will OHKO five of the six, and it moves first, so you won't